Diamond Certification: Best Grading Labs in 2024

 Affiliate links are highlighted in red.
 Learn more here.

-Diamond certification is essential for verifying and evaluating diamond quality.
+A diamond certification or grading is essential for verifying and evaluating diamond quality.
 To assist in selecting the best grading lab, our ranking of the world’s leading diamond grading laboratories, along with comprehensive insights into each, is presented below.

-The American Gem Society (AGS), the Gemological Institute of America (GIA), and the Gem Certification and Assurance Lab (GCAL) issue the best diamond certifications or grading reports.
-However, other laboratories often have considerable discrepancies in their grading standards and assessment of the 4Cs.
+Grading reports by the American Gem Society (AGS), Gemological Institute of America (GIA), and Gem Certification and Assurance Lab (GCAL) command the highest premium in the diamond industry.
+However, among the other labs, there are often discrepancies in how they grade diamonds and assess the 4Cs.

 Key Points to Know